akirasosa/mobile-semantic-segmentation/README.md

 Dice coefficient is used as a loss function.
 Some other metrics are used such as precision, recall and binary cross entropy.
 Loss can be decreased soon smoothly even with high learning rate.

 I also tried adding aux loss by using the segment of face part.
-Though, still I have not fully evaluated the effect of it, there maybe a little improvement of accuracy *without dropping inference speed*.
+Though, still I have not fully examined the effect of it, there maybe a little improvement of accuracy **without dropping inference speed**.

 ## Converting